AdamNovetta/AutoOrc/README.md

 ```

 #### Trigger
-Create a CloudWatch rule, that runs on a schedule of fixed rate every 1 minute, and target it to the AutoOrc Lambda
+Create a CloudWatch rule that runs on a schedule of fixed rate every 1 minute, and target it to the AutoOrc Lambda.

 #### Permissions required for Lambda Role:
 * cloudwatch:PutMetricData